Pink Flag: Legacy

 Although the album has received acclaim, it was not a big seller.
 It was listed at number 412 on Rolling Stones list of The 500 Greatest Albums of All Time in 2012 – jumping up to number 310 in its 2020 edition – and at number 378 in NMEs list of the same name in 2013.
 Music journalist Stuart Maconie described it as "extraordinary" by the standards of the time at which it was produced.
 Pitchfork ranked Pink Flag number 22 in its list "Top 100 Albums of the 1970s".
 The album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.

-R.E.M. frontman Michael Stipe cited Pink Flag as an influence.
-Britpop band Elastica were influenced by Wire; they used a riff similar to that of "Three Girl Rhumba" for their song "Connection".
+R.E.M. frontman Michael Stipe cited Pink Flag as an influence, and R.E.M. covered "Strange" on its 1987 album Document.
+The Britpop band Elastica were influenced by Wire; they used a riff similar to that of "Three Girl Rhumba" for their song "Connection".
 Graham Coxon of Blur cited Pink Flag as an influence on his eighth studio album, A+E. Hüsker Dü bassist Greg Norton listed Pink Flag as one of his three favorite punk albums.